-The program has administrative policies, procedures and systems in place to ensure that the services it provides as an exempt or supervised provider in intercountry adoptions are provided consistent with applicable foreign, federal, state, and primary provider requirements.
+The organization has administrative policies, procedures and systems to ensure that the services it provides as an exempt or supervised provider in intercountry adoptions are consistent with applicable foreign, federal, state, and primary provider requirements.

-NA The program does not provide any services in intercountry adoptions.
+NA The organization does not provide any services in intercountry adoptions.

 NA The organization is accredited under federal regulations for intercountry adoption.

+NA The organization provides foster-to-adopt services only.

-NA The organization only provides foster to adopt services or child-focused recruitment.
+NA The organization provides child-focused recruitment only.

-AS 13.01
+AS 15.01

-The program demonstrates that it is suitable and qualified to provide services in an intercountry adoption by providing current and historical information about its operations and services before it provides services, periodically and as needed thereafter.
+The organization demonstrates its suitability and qualification to provide intercountry adoption services by providing current and historical information about its operations and services, both before it begins providing services and periodically thereafter as needed.

-Interpretation: COA’s Executive Verification Form – ICA can be used as evidence and documentation can be provided in the form of an attestation or as otherwise required by the primary providers with whom the program works.
+Interpretation: COA Accreditation’s Executive Verification Form – ICA can be used as evidence, and documentation can be provided in the form of an attestation or as otherwise required by the primary providers with whom the organization works.

-The program must disclose any changes in the information required within the timeframes specified in COA’s self-reporting requirements or as specified by the primary provider and at least within thirty business days of learning of the change.
+The organization must disclose any changes in the information required within the timeframes specified in COA Accreditation’s self-reporting requirements or as specified by the primary provider and at least within thirty business days of learning of the change.

 Examples: Examples of information that should be provided include: (1) verification of the absence of, or information about, any other names under which the organization has been known, (2) verification of current insurance coverage, (3) documentation of current licensure status for adoption services, (4) documentation demonstrating past history of compliance with licensing and accreditation requirements including any non-compliance with licensing requirements for the last 10 years, (5) documentation of any instances in which the organization lost the right or authority to provide adoption services or documentation of any such instance, (6) verification of the absence of, or documentation of, any instances of known complaints filed against the organization in the last 10 years with or by an domestic or foreign authorities in relation to its provision of adoption services, (7) verification of the absence of, or documentation of, any instances of known lawsuits or investigations or criminal charges filed against the organization in the last 10 years in relation to its provision of adoption or other child welfare services or financial irregularities, (8) a list of all personnel who provide or oversee adoption services which indicates the names of any other adoption service providers they worked for, and (9) verification of the absence of, or documentation of, any instances in which personnel providing or overseeing adoption services were subject to external disciplinary proceedings, convicted of a crime or, are currently under investigation.